rocketeers-app/rocketeers/content/articles/setup-openclaw-vps-securely.md

 ---
+title: "How to Setup OpenClaw on VPS Securely"
-title: "How to Setup OpenClaw on VPS Securely: Complete Guide"
+pageTitle: "How to Setup OpenClaw on VPS Securely: The Complete 2026 Guide"
 slug: setup-openclaw-vps-securely
 category: Security
 intro: OpenClaw is a powerful open-source AI assistant that runs on your own infrastructure.
 Learn how to deploy it securely on a VPS to avoid common security pitfalls.